wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-teams-dev/includes/3-exercise-deploy.md

 In this exercise, you'll create a SharePoint Framework web part solution that will work in both SharePoint Online and as a tab in Microsoft Teams.

+> [!IMPORTANT]
+> The instructions below assume you are using v1.11.0 of the SharePoint Framework Yeoman generator.

 Open a command prompt and change to the folder where you want to create the SharePoint Framework project.
 Then, run the SharePoint Yeoman generator by executing the following command:

 ```shell